A chase along the Kansas City Chiefs' parade route ends with suspects in custody

 "Two suspects in custody.
 Resume celebrating!"
 KCPD tweeted around 8:20 a.m.
 CT.

 No one was injured, police said.
-Police did not immediately release details about what prompted the chase, or on what charges the suspects were being held.
+Police are investigating the driver for possible impairment.

-The vehicle had broken through barricades to get onto the parade route, CNN affiliate KCTV reported.
+The vehicle had broken through barricades to get onto the parade route, according to police.

 The 90-minute parade is to start at 11:30 a.m.
 CT.
 A rally is scheduled to start at 1:30 p.m.
 CT in front of Union Station.